 The top 10 places to buy a cheap winter coat in Toronto

-Canada's favourite discount chain (and its sister store, Marshalls) trucks in plenty of outerwear for the winter season; some is made specifically for discounters (like all those "Calvin Klein" pieces inevitably packing the shelves), and not everything will be markedly discounted - but the possibility of finding name-brand gems is always worth a hunt.
+Canada's favourite discount chain trucks in plenty of outerwear for the winter season.
+Not everything is crazy cheap, but you can find deeply discounted designer coats here if you're lucky and/or visit frequently.
 Check out our list of the best and worst Winners stores in Toronto as a starting point.

 Join the conversation Load comments